100% Certified Authentic

 Nick and Giles on Bremont’s Future

 Launching a watch company into such an overcrowded marketplace is a ballsy move.
-Doing it with this sort of uncompromising focus on out and out quality is especially courageous.
+Doing it with this sort of uncompromising focus on out-and-out quality is especially courageous.
 But the Bremont crew have gone about it in such a painstakingly methodical way that their reputation for producing exceptional products is growing all the time, and rightly so.

 What started out as an aviation brand has since diversified into making dive watches as well as models aimed at sailing and motor racing.